JamesMcN4242/AdventOfCode2022/README.md

 However, I named one of my `long`s wrongly when making calculations for skipping rocks.
 And that led to a lot of confusion for ten-fifteen minutes alone.
 This meant I lost my lunch break looking at this small problem.
 What a life.

 Part One was the bane of my life, as I had an issue that only occurred in my input and not the sample input, and trying to pin point exactly where that was a nightmare.
 Did lead to some (now removed) visualisation methods though.

+# Day Twenty (C#)
+Since I'm a couple days behind but seen this one was significantly quicker to make than the rest I did it out of order.
+Standard stuff, just a doubly linked list.
+Could have done it in place with a List<(int currentIndex, int moveValue)> then sort by currentIndex, but I don't know how much benefit that would have even given since we'd still be jumping around memory similar to the linked list is anyway.
+There is no way the full list would have sit or been indexed nicely on caches.